-Expats relocating to Denver with children will be pleased to find that education and learning are priorities throughout the state of Colorado.
-This is exemplified by the fact that metro Denver has one of the highest per capita education levels in the USA.
+People relocating to Denver with children will be pleased to find that education is highly valued in the state of Colorado, evidenced in the fact that Denver has one of the highest per capita education levels in the US.

 There is plenty of choice when it comes to schooling options in Denver.
-Both public and private schools offer several primary and secondary school options, including charter and magnet schools.
-There are also some international schools in Denver which follow the International Baccalaureate (IB) programme and various other foreign curricula.
+There are several primary and secondary school options at both private and public institutions, including charter and magnet schools.
+There are also some international schools in Denver that follow the International Baccalaureate (IB) programme and various other foreign curricula.

 Public schools in Denver

-Public schools in Denver offer open enrolment, which means that students can apply for the school of their choice.
-In effect, expat parents who choose to send their child to a public school in Denver won’t be limited by geographic location and can instead select a school for their child based on individual student needs.
+On top of this, public schools in Denver offer open enrolment, which means that students can apply for the school of their choice.
+In effect, parents who choose to send their child to a public school in Denver won’t be limited by geographic location and can instead select a school for their child based on individual student needs.
 As part of the application process, parents submit forms listing their top five school choices.
 Schools then admit students based on space availability.

 Charter and magnet schools

 Charter schools are institutions that receive funding from the local district and the state of Colorado.
-While these schools are approved by the local school district, they have a greater degree of freedom when it comes to teaching methods and curricula.
+While these schools uphold the state curriculum, they have a greater degree of freedom when it comes to teaching methods.
+Charter schools tend to be more innovative and flexible than traditional public schools.

 Magnet schools are public schools with specialised courses or curricula, in areas such as science or the arts.
+They're associated with high achievement and cultural diversity.
 These schools attract a range of students from all over the Denver metro area.

 Private and international schools in Denver